-The Governing Board will elect a chair to serve a two-year term.
-In the first year of the term, the chair elect will support the presiding chair.
-In the second year of the term, the individual will be the presiding chair. current chair will be supported by the incoming chair.
-The chair elect and the presiding chair may not be from the same institution.
-Representatives of specific institutions will serve no more than one consecutive term.
+The Governing Board will elect a Chair to serve two-year staggered terms.
+In the first year of the term, the newly elected Chair Elect will support the existing Presiding Chair.
+In the second year of the term, the Chair Elect will become the Presiding Chair.
+The Chair Elect and the Presiding Chair may not be from the same institution.

-All eligible board members who are interested in serving as the Board Chair will submit a statement of interest for discussion and a vote at the final Governing Board meeting of the fiscal year.
+All eligible board members who are interested in serving as the Chair Elect will submit a statement of interest for discussion and a vote at the first Governing Board meeting of each fiscal year.
 If a single candidate does not receive the minimum threshold of 14 votes, a runoff will be held between the top two candidates.
-The individual who is elected will start as Chair Elect on July 1.
+The individual who is elected will start as Chair Elect immediately upon election.

-The Presiding Board Chair will be responsible for facilitating board meetings and setting agendas, acting as the Governing Board's primary point of contact for the Office managing entity Executive Director, supporting the Office staff with communications, onboarding new Governing Board members, and convening topical committees for tasks such as appointing Advisory Board members and conducting the annual review of the Office managing entity Executive Director based on an established performance evaluation process.
+The Presiding Chair will be responsible for facilitating board meetings and setting agendas, acting as the Governing Board's primary point of contact for the Office Executive Director, supporting the Office staff with communications, and conducting the annual review of the Office Executive Director based on an established performance evaluation process.